 NLC Map 2026: The 43 States Where You Can Work with One License (PA & CT Update)

-The 2026 map includes the major additions of Pennsylvania and Connecticut, significantly opening up the Northeast for travel nurses.
+The 2026 map includes the major additions of Pennsylvania and Connecticut, significantly opening up the Northeast for travel nurses — and 40 of the 43 jurisdictions are now fully active, not just enacted on paper.

 Category A: Fully Active NLC States